 The most important thing to think about when considering becoming a volunteer is the positive impact it will have on areas and communities that really need it.
 Regardless of what cause you choose, you will be doing something truly amazing by donating your own time and effort selflessly to help others.The options are limitless, with volunteering opportunities existing all over the world, in a huge variety of settings.

-You can help to educate underprivileged children in Africa.
-You can spend time combating deforestation in Brazil.
+Help to educate underprivileged children in Africa.
+Spend time combating deforestation in Brazil.
 You might want to volunteer in Costa Rica in Turtle conservation.
 No matter what you choose, as long as you are willing to put in the time, you should be able to bring about constructive change.

 Learn to live with less